|

 The hardest part of making these banana top muffins is waiting for them to cool!

-Preheat your oven to 350 degrees.
-Line a baking sheet with parchment paper and set aside.
+Preheat your oven to 350 degrees Fahrenheit.
+Line a baking sheet with parchment paper and set it aside for later use.

-Use a 1 1/2″-2″ scoop to portion out the muffin tops.
-Allow them to bake for 11-13 minutes.
-They will puff up and have a light golden color.
-Let them cool completely before glazing.
+Use a 1 1/2″-2″ scoop to portion out the muffin tops onto the prepared baking sheet.
+Bake for 11-13 minutes until the muffin tops puff up and turn a light golden color.

 Substitutions